jonathanhogg/flitter/README.md

 ## Installing/running

-**flitter** is implemented in a mix of Python and Cython.
+**flitter** is implemented in a mix of Python and Cython and requires OpenGL 3.3 or above.
 I develop and use it exclusively on Intel macOS.
-I have done some limited testing on an Intel Ubuntu VM and it seemed to run largely as expected.
+I have done some limited testing on an Intel Ubuntu VM and on Apple Silicon and it seems to run fine on both of those platforms.
 I've not heard of anyone trying it on Windows yet, but there's no particular reason why it shouldn't work.
 If you have success or otherwise on another platform please let me know / raise an issue.
-It requires OpenGL 3.3 or above.

 If you want to try it out without cloning the repo, then you can install and try it **right now** with: